All You Need To Know: Silk PLA Filament for 3D Printer

 Silk PLA is a blend of polylactic acid (PLA) plastic with silk fibers.
 This gives the finish an attractive sheen and luster while maintaining PLA's easier printability.
 Regular PLA on its own has a matte appearance and feel.

 Compared to common filaments like PLA and ABS, silk filament is more flexible and elastic due to the silk fiber content.
-It also has a distinctive glossy sheen and light diffusion properties that make printed objects shine.
+It also has distinctive glossy sheen and light diffusion properties that make printed objects shine.
 The silk gives a soft, smooth finish.

 4. Is silk filament brittle?